Speech Recognition on TV Series with Video-guided Post-ASR Correction: Methodology

-To enhance ASR output quality, we propose a Video-guided Post-Correction (VPC) method that leverages contextual information extracted from video content.
+To enhance ASR output quality, we propose a Video-guided Post-ASR Correction (VPC) method that leverages contextual information extracted from video content.
 The framework is illustrated in Figure~\ref{fig:vpc_method}, and consists of two main components: Video-based Contextual Information Extraction and Context-aware ASR Correction.